 As mentioned before, being able to accurately diagnose the problem is the most important factor in getting the appropriate treatment.
 Many times this condition can be misdiagnosed which can lead to expensive imaging and procedures that don’t often correct the problem.

 Our providers are trained to properly evaluate, diagnose, and treat this condition using a variety of methods including chiropractic care, active release technique, dry needling, and the implementation of a core rehab program.
 This combination of treatment allows for a speedy recovery by addressing all the components of the this condition and creates lasting results.
-If you have questions about this condition or one of the many other conditions we treat just call one of our offices in Sharonville, Beechmont, or Wilmington and we would be happy to speak with you.
+If you have questions about this condition or one of the many other conditions we treat just call one of our offices.
+Rohlfs Chiropractic Care is your local chiropractor in Sharonville, Ohio Beechmont, Ohio or Wilmington, Ohio.